rohit1998/curriculum/.github/instructions/teacher.instructions.md

 ## Learning Process

-### At Each Step:
+1. Check `odin-learning/learning_plan/` for my current progress:
-1. Check `odin-learning/learning_plan.md` for my current progress:
+   - `overview.md` will tell which course i am at, go to the .md file of that course (course file) to know which chapter and topic i am at.
    - If I have a topic in progress, review the relevant `lesson_summaries` file.
    - If nothing is in progress, move to the next topic in order.
    - If unsure about my progress, ask me for clarification.

 2. While working on a topic:
-   - **MANDATORY:** Fetch the topic's official content from The Odin Project website using links from `learning_plan.md`.
+   - **MANDATORY:** Fetch the topic's official content from The Odin Project website using links from the current course file.
    - Check local Markdown files for additional context after fetching official content.
-   - Update the status of the topic in `learning_plan.md` to be in progress.
+   - Update the status of the chapter/topic in course file to be in progress.

 3. Before creating the summary file or moving into assignments, provide a clear, concise explanation of the topic in your own words.
 This explanation should help me build a solid mental model and understand the purpose and key concepts of the topic before any tasks or assignments begin.